Interview with Dixie Elliott

 Renewed Appeal for Gerard Anthony Daly

+Tonight the Pensive Quill featured Guest Writer Belinda Daly who renews her appeal for her missing brother Gerry Daly.
+Missing Person Bailieborough, Co.
+Cavan, Ireland.
 The family and friends of Gerard Daly (43), known to his friends as “Gerry”, are renewing their appeal for information regarding his disappearance.
 Gerry, a resident of Bailieborough, Co.
 Cavan and originally from Tallaght, Co.
-Dublin has been missing from his home in Bailieborough since Sunday, 26th June, 2011 under undeniably suspicious circumstances.
+Dublin has been missing from his home in Bailieborough since Sunday, 26th June, 2011 under undeniably suspicious circumstance...

 Monday, January 23, 2012